recursecenter/RSVPBot/README.md

 ## Running

-This bot uses Python 3 and is built to be deployed on Heroku and run using `heroku local`.
-You can set up environment variables by defining a `.env` in the root of your local repo:
+This bot uses Python 3 and is built to be deployed on Heroku.
+RSVPBot will automatically load any environment variables you set in a file called `.env` in the root of your local repo:

 ```
 DATABASE_URL=postgres://localhost/rsvpbot